danja/hyperdata-static/makesite/content/blog/2023-09-01-llama-sparql-06.md

 Looks like most of what StorageContext does is done through the graph store implementations, eg. SimpleGraphStore

+---

-Ok, I reckon next, back to putting tracer logging in NebulaGraphStore
+Ok, I reckon next, going back to putting tracer logging in NebulaGraphStore

 1. pull out a bit of code from Notebook that uses `nebulagraphstore.py` but not the OpenAI API
 2. make sure it works!